-The more time you have, the less stress you'll have.
-You'll have plenty of time to give the essay your best effort.
+1: Start early.
+More time = less stress.
+You’ll have plenty of time to give the essay your best effort.

-Write and rewrite.
-Don't try to write a masterpiece on your first try.
-It's not possible, and all that pressure is likely to give you writer's block.
+6: Write and rewrite.
+Don’t try to knock out a masterpiece on your first try.
 For your first draft, write anything that comes to mind about your topic.
-Don't worry too much about grammar or spelling.
-Just get it down on paper (or computer screen).
-Then let it "rest" for a few hours or a few days.
+Let it “rest” for a few hours or a few days.
 When you come back to the draft, look for ways to make it more focused and better written.
-Some people are "fat" writers: they write long, wordy first drafts that need to be shortened later.
-Others are "skinny" writers: they write short and simple first drafts and then need to add details or examples to "flesh out" the skeleton.
-Either way, don't be afraid to make major changes at this stage.
-Are there details that don't really relate to the topic?
+Are there details that don’t really relate to the topic?
 Cut them.
 Do you need another example?
 Put it in.